hoppanda/IRL/README.md

 # Pharma0001
 Pub: Establish a control limit at release for stability risk

-This project contains code for a publication
+This project contains code for a publication.
+The concerned task is to establish internal release limit for controling stability risk.